inquilineorg/temp-mail-client/README.md

-# Mail.tm Console Client - Professional Edition
+# Pryvon Temp Mail - Professional Edition

-A **commercial-grade** console application that integrates with the mail.tm API to provide enterprise-level temporary email management functionality.
+A **commercial-grade** console application that integrates with the mail.tm API to provide enterprise-level temporary email management functionality under the Pryvon brand.

 ## 🚀 Features